sorokinvj/weather-app/README.md

 # Weather App

-The app allows users to input a UK city and get a 3 day Weather Forecast from OpenWeather
+The app allows users to input a UK city and get a 3 day Weather Forecast from OpenWeather The list of UK cities is prepared and included in the app

 ## Run the project